 - Review curriculum (objectives, structure and length, curriculum frameworks and course descriptions, assessments, industry credentials, safety, course materials)

 - Advise on academic, technical, and employability standards

-- Review student outcomes (completion rates, placement rates, and state licensing examination outcomes) for the pathway
+- Review student outcomes (completion rates, placement rates, and state licensing exam outcomes)

 - Assist in surveys of local labor market needs